-- This product uses fuel effect pieces and burner compartment rear wall containing Refractory Ceramic Fibres (RCF), which are man-made vitreous silicate fibres.
+- This product uses fuel effect pieces and a burner compartment rear wall containing Refractory Ceramic Fibres (RCF), which are man-made vitreous silicate fibres.
 Excessive exposure to this material may cause irritation to eyes, skin and respiratory tract.
-Consequently, it is important to take care when handling these articles to ensure that the release of dust is kept to a minimum. - Light coatings of soot will usually be burnt off during the normal operation of the fire. - Should any soot accumulation become excessive, the fuel effect pieces and walls should be removed from the fire for cleaning. - Cleaning should be carried out in a well ventilated area or in the open air by gently brushing with the pieces held away from your face so that you avoid inhaling the dust. - We suggest that you remove the ceramic fuel effect pieces in the reverse order to that shown in the fuel bed refitting instructions.
+Consequently, it is important to take care when handling these articles to ensure that the release of dust is kept to a minimum. - Light coatings of soot will usually be burnt off during the normal operation of the fire. - Should any soot accumulation become excessive, the fuel effect pieces and rear wall should be removed from the fire for cleaning. - Cleaning should be carried out in a well ventilated area or in the open air by gently brushing with the pieces held away from your face so that you avoid inhaling the dust. - We suggest that you remove the ceramic fuel effect pieces in the reverse order to that shown in the ceramic fuel effect installer and owner guide.